hainet50b/wsl2-sep-proxy/README.md

 export https_proxy=${http_proxy}
 ```

-If you use `apt`, set a proxy setting as follows.
+If you use `apt`, set a proxy setting as follows just once.
 ```
-echo 'Defaults env_keep = "http_proxy https_proxy"' | sudo tee /etc/sudoers/wsl2-sep-proxy
+sudo ./create-proxy-conf.sh $http_proxy $https_proxy
 ```

 That's all!
 Let's enjoy WSL2.